Bornean tiger: Connection with other Southeast Asian fossils

-Behaviour and ecology

-The Borneo tiger is thought to have preyed on ungulate species such as the Bornean bearded pig, the Bornean yellow muntjac and the sambar deer.
-According to the local Dayak, the tiger did not climb trees.

-Archaeological records

-Archaeological excavations produced an upper canine tooth, a navicular and a metacarpal bone that were identified as being of a tiger.
-It has therefore been suggested that the tiger was present in Borneo during the late Pleistocene and early Holocene.
-A bone fragment was also found in the Philippine island of Palawan.
-Archaeologists considered it unlikely that these fragments were traded between different regions during the Pleistocene.

 Borneo might have been connected to Palawan during the penultimate and previous glacial periods, judging from the molecular phylogeny of murids in the area.
 Tiger parts were commonly used as amulets in South and Southeast Asia, so it is possible that the tiger parts found in Palawan were imported from elsewhere.

 It is also possible that the tiger crossed the Balabac Strait in the Middle Pleistocene, about 420,000–620,000 years ago, when the distance between Borneo and Palawan was shorter, and the sea level was lower, than today.
 During this period, the relative sea level decreased to about -130 m due to the expansion of ice sheets.
 To date, no evidence exists for the tiger surviving in Palawan beyond 12,000 years ago.

-Alleged records
+Alleged records and conjecture

 In 1975, Douchan Gersi claimed to have seen a tiger in East Kalimantan, Indonesia.
 He took two photographs of the animal.
 These photos depict a tiger, but the authenticity of the photographs was doubted, and its origin remains unclear.
 It might have been an escaped captive animal.
 In 1995, native people in Central Kalimantan claimed to have heard a tiger roar, and that they were able to distinguish between a tiger's roar and vocalisations of other animals.

+The Bornean tiger is considered to have been rather small in size.
+The native people suggest that it is bigger than a Bornean clouded leopard, as big as the Sumatran tiger, and largely brown in colour with faint stripes.
+The tiger is thought to have preyed on ungulate species such as the Bornean bearded pig, the Bornean yellow muntjac and the sambar deer.
+According to the local Dayak, the tiger did not climb trees.